 Our first stop was the walls itself.
 Visibly, they were made of pre-cast stones and a lot bigger than the usual that we see at present times, according to my college professor, the size of the block is an indication (if it’s bigger) that it was constructed hundreds of years ago.

 As nowadays, they utilize the smaller ones.
-I remember myself during college, if time permits, I visit my high school friends who were studying in Mapua, Letran and Lyceum (universities lined up outside the walls) and I passed by these walls several times and during then, I do not care at all.
+I remember myself during college, if time permits, I visit my high school friends who were studying in Mapua Institute of Technology, Letran College and Lyceum of the Philippines (universities lined up outside the walls) and I passed by these walls several times and during then, I do not care at all.
 Now, it struck me, I imagined my country when she was still young and it gave me a kind of pride, and a kind of genuine concern recalling what she has gone through hundreds of years ago.

 This city was the seat of Spanish sovereignty in the Orient for over 300 years.
 A pentagonal wall enclosing an area of almost 64 hectares.
 A lot has occurred within these walls from 1571 to 1946, but it was only in 1979 where restoration and development was given a serious thought by the government to create a monument to the Hispanic period out of it realizing its essence being part of the richness of our culture and history for futures genres to see.

 It’s a sort of museum that charges a very minimum amount for the maintenance of the place and to pay for the employees manning the museum.